Akosovski/Prayers.github.io/README.md

 ## Prayers
-Website that contains some of moslem's essential prayers for personal use.
+Website which contains some of the moslem's essential prayers for personal use.
 Pictures by SHAHIHFIQIH

 ---